c2lang/c2compiler/docs/docs/build_system/build_file.md

 * If no build file is used, it **only** uses the *C2\_LIBDIR* environment variable.
 * If a build file is used, the *C2\_LIBDIR* environment variable is not used.
-* The build file can specify a list of paths that are search in the same order as in the file.
+* The build file can specify a list of paths that are searched in the given order.